Day 1 London - In flight

 After breakfast, we board a ferry to cross the Yangon River to Dhala.
 The boat ride offers great views of the waterways as well as a fun chance to interact with the curious locals as they make their way across the river.
 On arrival, we take trishaws through the scenic town, remarkably different from nearby Yangon, with many trees and quiet side streets.
 After visiting the village and market, we proceed to the monastery.
 Also serving as a community centre, it is an important part of rural Burmese life.
 We take lunch at a local house to learn about family life.
 Return to Yangon to explore the city centre including Mahabandoola Garden and Independence Monument.
 The streets are filled with historical buildings, many of which have a faded colonial charm not seen elsewhere in Asia.
 We visit Little India and Chinatown, a colourful cacophony of restaurants, temples and markets.

 Day 4 - Yangon - Mandalay

-We depart for the airport for our flight to Mandalay, where we embark our Pandaw cruise vessel - RV Kalaw Pandaw (4T) or RV Orient Pandaw (4T).
+We depart for the airport for our flight to Mandalay, where we embark our Pandaw cruise vessel - RV Kalaw Pandaw (4T), RV Orient Pandaw (4T) or RV Indochina Pandaw (4T).
 After lunch on board, we have an excursion to central Mandalay, including the area of Mandalay Palace and Mandalay Hill.
 We also visit some interesting and authentic craft workshops.